Visit the Music Lab with your baby

 Principal Investigator (website)

 Sam is an Eastman-trained musician and Harvard-trained scientist interested in how and why human minds are designed to perceive and produce music.
-He grew up in Cambridge, MA and Lexington, MA.
-You can follow him on Twitter and Mastodon, where he often posts about being an academic dad.
+He grew up in Cambridge, Massachusetts and has lived in Rochester, Boston, Somerville, and Cambridge (USA); Wellington (New Zealand); Montréal (Canada); and now Auckland (New Zealand).
+You can follow Sam on Bluesky, where he often posts about being an academic dad.

 Courtney Hilton